 - Horizon Administrator performance decreases when you browse or import user data disks from the vCenter server to the Horizon Connection Server.

-On rare occassions, initializing Cloud Pod Architecture on any Horizon Connection Server in a pod federation fails and the Horizon Administrator displays the error "no Global instance can be found".
+On rare occasions, initializing Cloud Pod Architecture on any Connection Server instance in a pod federation fails and Horizon Administrator displays the error "no Global instance can be found".

 There is no alphabetic or any other type of order for the OU and CN structures when you create linked-clone desktop pools in Horizon Administrator.